The National Bird of Peru: Andean Cock of the Rock

 One of the best ways to spot the Andean Cock-of-the-Rock is to visit a lek—a place where males gather to perform elaborate courtship displays.
 Here, males hop from branch to branch, bob their heads, and produce deep croaking calls to win the attention of nearby females.
 As part of its unique behavior, the Cock-of-the-Rock often builds its nest on rocky ledges, using mud to create a sturdy cup structure attached to cliff faces.
 Observers of birds in Peru will find this display both captivating and emblematic of Andean wildlife.

-Outside of these lek gatherings, the Andean Cock-of-the-Rock bird can be found feeding on fruiting trees, using the thick forest canopies as its playground.
+Outside of these lek gatherings, the Cock-of-the-Rock bird can be found feeding on fruiting trees, using the thick forest canopies as its playground.
 The diet of this bird includes fruits, insects, and even small vertebrates like frogs and lizards, all of which provide essential nutrients that support its colorful display and active lifestyle.
 Though typically sedentary, individual birds may move within their habitat in search of food.

 Appearance and Identification